AndyMelnik/iot-query-probe/README.md

 ### Prerequisites
 - Python 3.9 or higher
-- Access to a PostgreSQL database
+- Access to a Navixy IoT Query database

 ### Installation